JeffreyZhuang/Autopilot-documentation/README.md

 - PWM Channel 1, 2, and 3 reserved for aileron, elevator, and throttle.
 Re-arrange wires to swap, not in software.
 - RC Channel 1, 2, 3, 4, 5, and 6 is aileron, elevator, rudder, throttle, manual switch, and mode switch respectively.
 Change settings in transmitter, not parameters.
 Only those 6 input channels are supported.
 - You can calibrate mag and accel by sending raw data through telemetry...
 GCS requests or there is a calibration page before the parameters page
-- Only 50Hz PWM servos
+- Only the same frequency servos (configured based on HAL)
 - No flaps or landing gear, only aileron elevator rudder throttle
 - Choose between Optical flow and baro-only operation
-- NO RUDDER
+- Only Elevator and Rudder control

 # Sensors
 - Gyroscope